LiamDGray/LightBoard2x2/README.md

 - My starting point was the [SparkFun PicoBuck](https://github.com/sparkfun/PicoBuck) LED driver, which was a collaboration with Ethan Zonca.
 - I used Eagle CAD 7.2.0 (a version current in early 2015).
 - I added thermal foldback and dimming.
 - This was my first LED board, my first constant-current power supply, my first use of thermal foldback, my first dimming LED driver, and my first PCB.
 It has not undergone much testing yet.
-Back in 2015, my client, Traxda, opted not to have me finish, and I moved on to other things.
+Back in 2015, I was unable to find qualified subcontractor to help finish it.
+My client, Traxda, opted not to have me finish, and I moved on to other things.
 (In 2023, I am thinking of using the design for something related to LiFi and OpenVLC.)
 - If you have any suggestions, please open an issue or, better yet, make a pull request!